csc-training/high-level-gpu-programming/docs/02-execution-model.md

 </div>
 - GPU threads are grouped together in hardware level
     - warp (NVIDIA, 32 threads), wavefront (AMD, 64 threads)
-- All members of group execute the same instruction
+- All members of the group execute the same instruction
 - In the case of branching, each branch is executed sequentially
 - Memory accesses are done per group